Nutrition and Biomedicine (Master of Science)

 - Board of Examination

-The board of examination is a committee consisting of university professors and lecturers of the degree program.
-The chairperson of the board of examination of your degree program is Prof. Dr. rer. nat.
+The board of examination is a committee of university professors and lecturers of the degree program.
+The chairperson of the board of examination of this degree program is Prof. Dr. rer. nat.
 Martin Klingenspor.
-Applications to the board of examination are received by the secretary and submitted to the board of examination for decision.
-You can reach the secretary by sending an email to examination.co@ls.tum.de.
+Applications to the examination board are received by the staff members of examination matters and submitted to the examination board for a decision.
+The members of the examination matters can be contacted via email: examination.co(at)ls.tum.de .

-A pre-study internship is not required for admission.
-In the third semester, however, you must complete a 6-week research internship as a compulsory module - either at a TUM chair of your choice, in international or national research institutions or in industry.
+In the third semester a 6-week Research Internship must be completed as a compulsory module either internally at a TUM chair, or externally in international or national research institutions or in the industry.

-Please be sure to follow the instructions in our info sheet and in the module description.
-Here you will also find important information on how to find a chair for the supervision and registration of your research internship in advance.
+It is essential to follow the instructions and information in our info sheet and in the module description in order to find a chair for the supervision and registration of the Research Internship in advance.

 More information about